yewentao256/TVM_tutorial/README.md

 | **NumPy** (CPU)       | 0.2369        | 77.2×                  | -                        |
 | **PyTorch** (GPU)     | 0.1491        | 122.6×                 | -                        |

-The final optimized implementation is nearly **1,475× faster** than the naive baseline, showing the enormous performance potential of GPU optimization.

-The progression from naive to optimized shows how a combination of algorithmic improvements, thread organization, memory hierarchy exploitation, and low-level optimizations can transform performance on GPU architectures.

 ## Conv 2d GPU

 [conv2d_dw_gpu.ipynb](conv2d_dw_gpu.ipynb)